What was the First Continental Congress?

 What options did the First Continental Congress consider?

 The Congress originally leaned toward endorsing a plan presented by Pennsylvania’s Joseph Galloway.
-The Galloway Plan urged the creation of an American parliament to work with the British Parliament in governing the colonies.
+The Galloway Plan of Union urged the creation of an American parliament to work with the British Parliament in governing the colonies.